formula1/match-lock/core/config-editor/src/pages/engine-config/Form/PieceDefinitions/piecett.md

 ## Piece Definitions
-An game is expected to have one or more individual pieces.
+A game is expected to have one or more individual pieces.
 A piece is an interchangeable part of the game.
 For example, a fighting game may have characters and stages as pieces.
 Each character are interchangeable with one another but a character cannot be used as a stage and vice versa.

-Each piece is defined by it's assets and each asset may use path variables.
+Each piece is, in part, defined by it's assets and each asset may use path variables.

 ### Assets
 A piece is made up of one or more files.
 Each of these files serve a purpose and should be defined as a seperate asset.